 GRS is a second-year entry program, meaning you’ll need to have completed 24 credits before your start date.
 Most students apply between October and January of their first year so they can begin the GRS program the following September.
 You can read more about admission requirements and timelines in the UBC Academic Calendar.

 To help assess suitability, you will need to submit with your application a 500-word (maximum) letter of intent which addresses the following: a) why you’d like to enrol in the Global Resource Systems program b) your professional aspirations and c) any relevant personal, volunteer or work experience you bring to the table.
 You can find more instructions here.

 While not required, if you are interested in applying to the Bachelor of Science in Global Resource Systems, we strongly encourage you to follow the first-year requirements of the GRS degree.

 Where Can a Degree in Global Resource Systems Take You?

-If you’re already in the GRS major and have specific questions about your international experience or program requirements, please contact your program coordinator, Roxana Quinde in the GRS office.
+If you are a prospective or current student with general questions about this program, or if you’re already in the GRS major and have specific questions about your international experience or program requirements, please contact Roxana Quinde in the GRS office.